Updates to CPM Eligibility Requirements

 Document at least 20 births, 25 prenatals (including 3 initial prenatal exams), 20 newborn exams, 10 postpartum visits as an assistant under the supervision of a qualified preceptor.
 Eighteen births in this category must be completed before beginning Primary under Supervision births.
 Determination of readiness for serving as Primary under Supervision is at the discretion of the supervising preceptor, and may require more births as an assistant before moving to the next step.

 Phase 3: Clinicals as Primary under Supervision

 Document 20 births, 75 prenatals (including 20 initial prenatal exams), 20 newborn exams, and 40 postpartum exams as a primary midwife under supervision.
 Two intrapartum transports are allowed if labor began in an OOH setting.
 CPR and NRP are submitted with this phase.
 The verification of Knowledge and Skills (Form 201) will be submitted with this phase, and may have been signed during Phase 2 or 3.
 The Knowledge and Skills list will include verification of both the knowledge base and the performance of skills in a clinical setting.
-The student is eligible to register for the Skills Assessment and/or Written Exam once the first three phases have been submitted and approved.
+The student is eligible to register for the NARM Written Examination once the first three phases have been submitted and approved.

 - Continuity of Care: